magic-wormhole/magic-wormhole/docs/attacks.md

 By default, wormhole codes contain 16 bits of entropy.
-If an attacker can intercept your network connection (either by owning your network, or owning the rendezvous server), they can attempt an attack.
+If an attacker can intercept your network connection (either by owning your network, or owning the mailbox server), they can attempt an attack.
 They will have a one-in-65536 chance of successfully guessing your code, allowing them to pose as your intended partner.
 If they succeed, they can turn around and immediately start a new wormhole (using the same code),